 Big Bang Testing

 • Big Bang Testing: –In this testing tester will collect each and every module to do testing and after collecting all tester starts testing on full project.
-Big Bang testing has the advantage that everything is finished before integration testing starts.
+According to big bang testing approach all steps preformed before integration testing starts.

 In this type of testing we are face some limitations like Tester have to wait for all modules to be developed, it is very time consuming and it will very difficult to trace root cause of bugs.

 • Incremental Testing: – For over the limitation of Big Bang Testing, Incremental Testing comes in picture.
 According to this type of testing modules are tested as and when they are available.

 Basically, in this we are follow two approach